Motherboard diagnostic tests

 If POST is not successful and the computer does not boot or turn on after pushing the power button, hardware failure is virtually inevitable.

-However, this does not imply that your motherboard is defective, as a faulty PSU (Power Supply Unit), an overheated CPU, and other factors might also contribute to this condition.
-You must double-check something critical.
+However, this does not imply that your motherboard is defective.
+A faulty PSU (Power Supply Unit), an overheated CPU, and other factors might also contribute to this condition.

 We can conclude that a motherboard fault exists by analyzing these symptoms.
 Here are a few of the issues you might encounter with a faulty PC motherboard.